Artist Biography

 Artist Statement

-I am captivated by the local landscape and its continuous change in form as a response to the elements.
-I live in a picturesque area in New Brunswick where I can walk through the forest or enjoy the Saint John (Wolastoq) River, from my front door.
+I am captivated by the local scenery and its continual transformation in response to the elements.
+Living in a picturesque area of New Brunswick, I am fortunate to have forest trails and the gentle flow of the Saint John (Wolastoq) River right at my doorstep, providing endless inspiration for my work.

 *Photo by Emily Rioux of CraftNB